AI Engineer Summit

 with us

-AI Engineer Shanghai puts your brand in front of 500 curated AI researchers and engineers — half from China’s top labs, half international.
+AI Engineer Shanghai puts your brand in front of 800 AI researchers and engineers — half from China’s top labs, half international.
 Limited sponsorship packages available.

 Sponsorship inquiry →